-If you're a first-time mom, you need to know that your body needs more water than usual because it becomes part of the amniotic fluid that surrounds your baby.
+If you’re a new mom, you need to know that your body needs more water than usual because it becomes part of the amniotic fluid that surrounds your baby.

-Not getting enough fluid could lead to issues such as miscarriage or birth defects, and even make the labor process more complicated.
-So, remember to keep yourself well-hydrated for a smoother journey!
+Not getting enough fluid could lead to issues such as miscarriage or birth defects, and even make the labour process more complicated.
+So, remember to keep yourself well hydrated for a smoother journey!

 And guess what?
 Drinking enough water can also help relieve swollen joints and flush out toxins that’s built up in your body.

-Feeling tired, especially in the first few months of pregnancy, is totally normal.
+Feeling tired, especially in your first trimester of pregnancy, is totally normal.
 Your body is going through changes because of the hormones, and that affects your energy levels.